 Parameter Description Error Check Start byte Specifies the byte offset in the transaction to start checksum calculations on. ^a Error Check Type This parameter specifies which type of algorithm to use: CRC (2 bytes) CRC-16 with 0xA001 polynome (Modbus RTU standard) • LRC (1 byte) All bytes are added together as unsigned 8-bit values.
 The two's complement of the result will be used as a checksum.
-(Modbus ASCII standard with Error Check Start Byte = 0x01 and Representation = ASCII) • XOR (1 byte) All bytes are logically XOR:ed together.
+(Modbus ASCII standard with Error Check Start Byte = 0x01 and Representation = ASCII) XOR (1 byte) All bytes are logically XOR:ed together.
 The resulting byte will be used as a checksum.
 ADD (1 byte) All bytes are added together as unsigned 16-bit values.
 The lowest 8 bits in the result will be used as a checksum.
 Error check type combined with The binary value can be converted to its one's or two's complement.
 This conversion is carried out before ASCII formatting (see next parameter).
-The checksum binary value is transmitted without conversion.
-One's complement The checksum value will be converted to its one's complement (inverse code).
-Two's complement The checksum value will be converted to its two's complement (complement code).
-Example: 00001100 will be transmitted as 11110100 Representation • Binary I he checksum is transmitted in binary format.
+None The checkeum binary value is transmitted without conversion.
+The checksum binary value is transmitted without conversion. • One's complement The checksum value will be converted to its one's complement (inverse code).
+Example: 00001100 will be transmitted as 11110011 Two's complement The checksum value will be converted to its two's complement (complement code).
+Example: 00001100 will be transmitted as 11110100 Representation Binary The checksum is transmitted in binary format.
 ASCII All characters in the checksum are converted to ASCII values.